 The good news is that green tea is very low in purines and a cup will only have 2 calories at most.
 So, it’s a healthy drink to take as part of a well-balanced diet whether you suffer from gout or not.

 So how much can you safely drink?
-This is the advice given by the University of Maryland Medical Center:
+According to the Mount Sinai website:

 “Green tea has not been studied in children, so it is not recommended for pediatric use.”